API¶

 Set key/value pair.
 If using a B-Tree and the key already exists, the new value will be added to the end.

-get_part(key, start=None, end=None, decode_value=True)
+- get_part(key, start=None, end=None, decode_value=True)¶

-Parameters:
+- Parameters:

-• start (int) – start offset
+start (int) – start offset

-• end (int) – number of characters to retrieve (after start).
+end (int) – number of characters to retrieve (after start).

-• decode_value (bool) – deserialize the value using the configured serialization scheme.
+decode_value (bool) – deserialize the value using the configured serialization scheme.

-Returns:
+- Returns:

-the substring portion of value requested or False if the value does not exist or the start index exceeded the value length.
+Falseif the value does not exist or the start index exceeded the value length.

-misc(cmd, args=None, update_log=True)
+- misc(cmd, args=None, update_log=True)¶

-Parameters:
+- Parameters:

-• cmd (str) – Command to execute
+cmd (str) – Command to execute

-• args (list) – Zero or more bytestring arguments to misc function.
+args (list) – Zero or more bytestring arguments to misc function.

-• update_log (bool) – Add misc command to update log.
+update_log (bool) – Add misc command to update log.

 Run a miscellaneous command using the “misc” API.
 Returns a list of zero or more bytestrings.